SQream/sqream_docs/reference/sql/sql_statements/utility_commands/select_health_check_monitoring.rst

 The ``SELECT health_check_monitoring`` command empowers system administrators to comprehensively monitor the database's health across multiple *categories*.

-In the ``storage`` domain, it provides insights into cluster storage chunks and their fragmentation, helping prevent bottlenecks during table readings by identifying irrelevant files.
+In the ``storage`` domain, it provides insights into cluster storage chunks and their fragmentation, helping to prevent table reading bottlenecks by alerting in the case of a fragmentation scenario.
+Additionally, it gives indications per table on when to trigger cleanup executions (to free up storage and improve reading performance).
 The ``metadata_stats`` category offers information on Worker and metadata reactivity, enabling the identification of system performance during peak loads and the revelation of potential concurrent issues.
 Addressing licensing concerns, the command gives details on the customer's ``license``, including storage capacity and restrictions, and proactively alerts administrators before reaching limitations.
 Lastly, under ``self_healing``, it supplies essential details on ETL and load processes, monitors query execution flow, tracks Workers per service, identifies idle Workers, and detects issues like stuck snapshots—crucial for regular monitoring and offering clear insights during the Root Cause Analysis (RCA) process for optimal resource allocation.

 Here, you can discover details on configuring the monitoring for each of the four categories, along with instructions on how to access and interpret the log files for each category.